itsflores/itsflores/README.md

 ### Hi! 👋

-I'm currently interning at Google as a SWE intern doing cool stuff with the Apigee platform!
+I'm currently working at Google as a SWE intern doing cool stuff with the Apigee platform!

 ---